chrxh/alien/README.md

 <h1 align="center">
 <img src="img/alien.png" width=100%>
 </h1>
 Artificial Life Environment (ALiEn) is a simulation program based on a specialized 2D physics and rendering engine in CUDA.
-Each simulated body has a graph-like structure of connected building blocks that can either be programmed or equipped with functions to act in the world (accelerators, sensors, weapons, constructors, etc.).
-To orchestrate such internal processes, a token concept from graph theory is utilized.
+Each simulated body consists of a network of "smart" particles that can be enriched with higher-level functions, ranging from pure information processing capabilities to physical equipment such as sensors, actuators, weapons, constructors, etc. To orchestrate the execution, a token concept from graph theory is utilized.
 The bodies can be thought of as small machines or agents operating in a common environment.

 ## Main features
 ### Physics and graphics engine